TechItAllServices/TechItAllServices-Main/README.md

 Description: Indicates an attempt to breach server access.
 Action: Server admins to actively intervene and prevent unauthorized entry.
 Increased security measures activated.

-### ~~Code Orange: Impending Breach~~

-~~Description: Imminent threat to server integrity, potential breach imminent.
-Action: Admins to intensify efforts to prevent breach.
-Non-admins advised to move out of the repo.~~ (Note: Not Used Anymore!)

 ### Code Red: Intrusion Detected

 Description: Confirmation of unauthorized presence within the servers.
 Action: Admins to report to the domain under attack.
 All non-essential personnel to evacuate the servers.